The Last Song (Elton John song)

-"The Last Song" is a song by English musician Elton John, released as the third single from his 23rd studio album, The One (1992).
-It was composed by John, with lyrics provided by Bernie Taupin.
+"The Last Song" is a song by British musician Elton John and lyricist Bernie Taupin, released in October 1992 by Rocket and MCA Records as the third single from John's twenty-third studio album, The One (1992).
 The song marked the first of John's American singles to benefit his AIDS foundation.
 It reached No. 7 in Canada and No. 21 in the United Kingdom while peaking within the top 40 in several countries worldwide, including Australia, Ireland, New Zealand, and the United States.

 Background

+The song tells the story of a boy dying of AIDS who is rejected by his father because of his homosexuality.
+The dying son meets his father and confesses his illness to him.